-Shawn Cobey is in his tenth season as a member of the Tiger track & field staff in 2018-19.
+Shawn Cobey enters in to his eleventh year as a member of the Tiger track & field staff in 2019-20.
 He was an assistant coach from 2009-12 before spending the fall semester of 2012 as operations manager for the program.
 He served as the program’s interim director of track & field for the 2013 indoor and outdoor seasons.

 With Cobey as interim director, Clemson finished off the four-year sweep of ACC championships in women’s indoor and outdoor track & field.
 The women’s team had eight straight NCAA top-20 finishes, including top-five efforts in 2012 and top-10 results in 2013.

 Cobey was retained by newly appointed head coach Mark Elliott in the summer of 2013 as the program’s director of operation once Elliott took the helm of Clemson’s program during the summer of 2013.
 Cobey was responsible for all administrative functions for the program and is an integral part of Elliott’s staff.
 He also helped the Tiger women to ACC Indoor and Outdoor Championships in 2015.